7 Alabama Beaches We Can’t Get Enough Of

 Cotton Bayou Beach area

-• Overall Vibe: Not too far northeast of Romar Beach, Cotton Bayou Beach Access is part of Gulf State Park.
+Overall Vibe: Not too far from Romar Beach, Cotton Bayou Beach Access is part of Gulf State Park.

-• Parking: Pay to park, smaller parking lot.
+Parking: Pay to park.
+There is a smaller parking lot.

 alabama-point-east-beach